Take a look at some of our PowerPoint programs and videos!

 an interview with Artistic Director, Bette Lou Higgins, and find

 time -- app.
 5 minutes)

-Watch the trailer for our upcoming PBS Documentary about Emma Gatewood, the first woman to solo thru-hike the Appalachian Trail.
+Watch the trailer for our Emmy-Nominated Documentary about Emma Gatewood, the first woman to solo thru-hike the Appalachian Trail.
 This trailer was produced by FilmAffects.
 Peter Huston, Producer of FilmAffects, is working with us on this documentary.
-He also produced a DVD of our storytelling program "Grandma Gatewood: Ohio's Legendary Hiker" which is available for purchase along with a DVD of our Emmy-nominated doumentary about Grandma Gatewood, TRAIL MAGIC: THE EMM GATEWOOD STORY.
+He also produced a DVD of our storytelling program "Grandma Gatewood: Ohio's Legendary Hiker" which is available for purchase along with a DVD of the doumentary about Grandma Gatewood, TRAIL MAGIC: THE EMMA GATEWOOD STORY.

 Frances Peter Dallam lived in Lexington, Kentucky during the Civil War.
 Her life was tragically cut short by illness, but that didn't stop her from worrying about her "Union Boys".
 Hear her story in THE GIRL IN THE WINDOW.